Lancelot Stirling: Career

 Stirling was made a knight bachelor on 14 August 1902, after the honour had been announced in the 1902 Coronation Honours list published on 26 June 1902.
 He was appointed a Knight Commander of the Order of St Michael and St George (KCMG) in 1909 and Officer of the Order of the British Empire (OBE) in 1918.

 He continued his interest in sport all his life, pioneering polo in South Australia and captaining the team which twice beat Victoria.
 For a time Stirling was master of the Adelaide Hounds and was a well-known figure at racing meetings.
-He was a member of the Royal Agricultural and Horticultural Society and its president from 1891 to 1893; he was president of the Society for the Prevention of Cruelty to Animals, the Pastoralists' Association, the St Peter's Old Collegians Association, the South Australian Zoological and Acclimatization Society, and was a member of the Adelaide University council.
+He was a member of the Royal Agricultural and Horticultural Society and its president from 1891 to 1893; he was president of the Society for the Prevention of Cruelty to Animals, the Pastoralists' Association, the St Peter's Old Collegians Association, the South Australian Zoological and Acclimatization Society, and was a member of the University of Adelaide council.
 He was a member of the Caledonian Society of South Australia, and its Chief 1885–1886.

 Stirling also possessed a good business sense and was a director of well-known companies.
 In politics he was respected as a man of individuality but not regarded as a first-rate speaker.
 Stirling found his ideal position as president of the council, admirably carrying out his duties; as the years passed becoming a kind of elder brother to the newer members.